kwamebio/alx-pre_course/0x01-git/README.md

-i am an aspiring fullstack developer and a student of ALX
+I am an aspiring fullstack developer and a student of ALX.
+I want to be a world class developer